Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/3-run-container.md

 	wget -qO- FQDN:8008/predict?text=Great%20food%20and%20excellent%20service
 	```

-1. Confirm that the output from the `wget` command includes a number from 0.0 to 1.0:
+1. Confirm that the output from `wget` includes a number from 0.0 to 1.0:

 	```
 	8948149446550228